Temple Injury Law

 Is Nevada a No-Fault State?

-You might be wondering: is Nevada an at-fault state for auto accidents?
-Or is it no fault?
-To answer this quickly, Nevada is not a no-fault state.
-If you are the victim of a car accident, you can choose to bring a claim against the person responsible.
-An auto accident attorney will help you through the process.
+You might wonder: Does Nevada follow fault rules for auto accidents?
+Or is it no-fault?
+To answer this, Nevada is not a no-fault state.
+If you are a car accident victim, you can bring an auto insurance claim against the person responsible.
+An auto accident attorney will help you through the process after a car crash.

-Las Vegas is one of the most well-known locations in Nevada and it follows all state laws.
-While accidents may occur in any situation, it’s essential to be aware of how to drive well in a busy city like Las Vegas to make travel much safer than it otherwise would be.
+Las Vegas is one of the most well-known locations in Nevada, and it follows all state laws.
+While accidents may occur in any situation, it’s essential to be aware of how to drive well in a busy city like Las Vegas to make travel much safer.

 What Does It Mean to Be an At-Fault State?